datastructures-js/binary-search-tree/README.md

 ### upperBound (ceil)
 O(log(n))

 finds the node with the smallest key bigger or equal a given value k.
-You can eliminate equal keys by passing second param as false. `.ceil` is a delegate to the same function.
+You can eliminate equal keys by passing second param as false. `.ceil` is an alias to the same function.

 ```js
 console.log(bst.upperBound(75).getKey()); // 80